timpyjoe/Hockey-Trivia/README.md

 Google Maps API:
 https://www.google.com/maps

-## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

----

 ## Features

 As a user you can:

-1. access the NHL website by clicking NHL icon.
+1. Access the NHL website by clicking NHL icon.
-2. access the leader board of top players.
+2. Access the leader board of top players.
-3. use google maps as a hint to where the game was played.
+3. Use google maps as a hint to where the game was played.